How to Apply

-E. GRE Exams and GPAs

 We require official documentation of your general Graduate Record Examination (GRE) scores with your application, but we do not require (or take into account) any subject tests.
 For those who have taken multiple GREs: our policy is to look at an applicant's best scores for each section of the test and to throw out the lower scores.
 Note to applicants: Over the years, we have found that undergraduate grades, especially those in philosophy courses, are a somewhat better indication of philosophical potential than GRE scores.
 The average GPA in philosophy for our recent admitted students has been about 3.9 (out of 4).
 The analogous GRE averages are 710 verbal, 740 quantitative, and 5.5 analytic writing.

 F. TOEFL Exam

 In evaluating the GRE scores of applicants, we make allowance that these examinations are more difficult for non-native speakers of English.
 For this reason, it is all the more imperative that non-native speakers of English take the TOEFL exam, if they are not in a position to supply us with academic transcripts from an English-language college or university located in an anglophone country.
 The University has information regarding what counts as acceptable TOEFL scores for consideration for admission.

 Hearing Back from Us about Your Application

 While curiosity is natural, as a general rule, please do not inquire about admissions decisions in February.
-There are a number of reasons why we cannot let you know the decision prior to the second week in March, most of which are out of our control (please be patient!).
+There are a number of reasons why we won't be able to let you know the decision prior to the second week in March, most of which are out of our control (please be patient!).
 Of course, if you have some special reason for concern about your application, please feel free to contact us.

 Master of Arts Program in the Humanities (MAPH) Referrals

-**v7.1**